bmarini/realtime/README.md

 All the code in the Realtime gem is for interacting with [Facebook's Real-time Update API](http://developers.facebook.com/docs/api/realtime)

+## Why

+When you subscribe to the Facebook Real-time Update API, you are subscribing to be notified if fields have changed for users's of your app.
+Facebook doesn't post the actual updates themselves.
+This means you have to query the graph API for the actual update, and keep track of the last time you checked so you don't reprocess the same updates.

+This library will do those additional steps, so your custom code can just respond to the actual updates themselves.

+## 30,000 ft

+You initiate a subscription to facebook realtime updates for your app, once.
+Facebook pings your realtime endpoint to tell you there are updates.
+This endpoint should be handled by the `RealTime::App` rack app.
+This rack app queries the graph api to pull new updates since the last time it checked.
+These updates are passed into an in-process hub, that fans out each update to all subscribers.
+A subscriber to this hub will receive a facebook user id and hash of data (the update).

 ## Overview

 Here is an overview of the classes, described in order of how they are called.